EMar1066/EMar1066.github.io/_posts/2025-07-26-Specialist1.md

 Leadership in this context is architectural as well as instructional.
 My influence primarily lies in curating the environment where outcomes become possible.
 Each DSG requires anticipatory thinking: What dead ends are likely?
 What skills will participants bring?
 What will they need on Day 2 when early ideas collapse?
 The design must account for exploration, missteps, and re-orientation.

 I’ve learned that good challenge design thrives on pluralism: Providing multiple valid paths rather than one intended solution.
 Framing must be deliberate but flexible.
 Participants need just enough structure to proceed confidently, but enough freedom to surprise us.
-When this balance is struck, something powerful happens: people contribute beyond their discipline, they teach each other, and they produce not just solutions, but insight.
+When this balance is struck, something powerful happens: people contribute beyond their discipline, they teach each other, and they produce both solutions and academic insight.

 What sets DSGs apart, and what aligns them with my wider educational philosophy, is the combination of urgency and learning.
 Participants live the project.
 They struggle, argue, resolve, and build.
 They leave not with a mark or grade, but with a new capacity for cross-disciplinary work.
 My leadership makes that possible not through authority, but through design.